Komatiite: Hydration vs. carbonation

 The metamorphic mineralogy of ultramafic rocks, particularly komatiites, is only partially controlled by composition.
 The character of the connate fluids which are present during low temperature metamorphism whether prograde or retrograde control the metamorphic assemblage of a metakomatiite (hereafter the prefix meta- is assumed).

 The factor controlling the mineral assemblage is the partial pressure of carbon dioxide within the metamorphic fluid, called the XCO2.
 If XCO2 is above 0.5, the metamorphic reactions favor formation of talc, magnesite (magnesium carbonate), and tremolite amphibole.
 These are classed as talc-carbonation reactions.
 Below XCO2 of 0.5, metamorphic reactions in the presence of water favor production of serpentinite.

 There are thus two main classes of metamorphic komatiite; carbonated and hydrated.
 Carbonated komatiites and peridotites form a series of rocks dominated by the minerals chlorite, talc, magnesite or dolomite and tremolite.
 Hydrated metamorphic rock assemblages are dominated by the minerals chlorite, serpentine-antigorite and brucite.
 Traces of talc, tremolite and dolomite may be present, as it is very rare that no carbon dioxide is present in metamorphic fluids.
 At higher metamorphic grades, anthophyllite, enstatite, olivine and diopside dominate as the rock mass dehydrates.

 Mineralogic variations in komatiite flow facies

 Komatiite tends to fractionate from high-magnesium compositions in the flow bases where olivine cumulates dominate, to lower magnesium compositions higher up in the flow.
 Thus, the current metamorphic mineralogy of a komatiite will reflect the chemistry, which in turn represents an inference as to its volcanological facies and stratigraphic position.

 Typical metamorphic mineralogy is tremolite-chlorite, or talc-chlorite mineralogy in the upper spinifex zones.
 The more magnesian-rich olivine-rich flow base facies tend to be free from tremolite and chlorite mineralogy and are dominated by either serpentine-brucite +/- anthophyllite if hydrated, or talc-magnesite if carbonated.
 The upper flow facies tend to be dominated by talc, chlorite, tremolite, and other magnesian amphiboles (anthophyllite, cummingtonite, gedrite, etc.).

 For example, the typical flow facies (see below) may have the following mineralogy;

 Geochemistry

-Komatiite can be classified according to the following geochemical criteria;
+Komatiite can be classified according to the following IUGS geochemical criteria: